 Step #4: Establishment of Qualified Candidate Group

 NTN will forward all candidates’ scores to the City of San José.
-Candidates with a passing score on the NTN written test, and who have successfully completed the PHQ, will be placed in the qualified candidate group for Firefighter Recruit.
+Candidates who have a passing score on the NTN written test and successfully completed the PHQ will be placed in the qualified candidate group for Firefighter Recruit.

 - Candidates with the best combination of test scores and desirable qualifications to meet the business needs of the City will be invited to the Oral Interview Process.